-Friends of Mississippi Libraries, Inc. (FML) is a statewide non-profit organization of volunteers, trustees, librarians, literacy advocates, local chapter and individual members who purpose is to support and facilitate the development of public, academic, school, and special libraries.
+Friends of Mississippi Libraries, Inc. (FML) is a statewide non-profit organization of volunteers, trustees, librarians, literacy advocates, local chapter and individual members whose purpose is to support and facilitate the development of public, academic, school, and special libraries.

 FML was organized to encourage both public and private sector support of libraries and to promote reading.
 The state organization serves as a source for communities seeking to organize local Friends of the Library chapter, to develop projects or programs to benefit the library and to promote volunteer support of libraries throughout Mississippi.
-FML also sponsor National Library Week activities; legislative activities, Literary Landmark Dedications, and grant opportunities.
+For more information on the Friends of Mississippi Libraries, Inc., access the Mississippi Library Commission's website.